Theedon/theedon.github.io/content/post/github-actions/index.md

 ---
-title: "Effortless Efficiency: Automating Workflows with GitHub Actions
+title: "Effortless Efficiency: Automating Workflows with GitHub Actions"
 # summary: Take full control of your personal brand and privacy by migrating away from the big tech platforms!
 date: 2024-04-01